-Brighton Center for Recovery provides a children’s program based on the Betty Ford Children’s Program model.
-Founded in 1948 and incorporated in 1950, Brighton Center for Recovery was one of America’s first addiction treatment hospitals.
-Brighton’s founder, Harry Henderson, had much help and involvement in the establishment of the center from Bill Wilson, co-founder of Alcoholics Anonymous.
+Ascension Brighton Center for Recovery provides a children’s program based on the Betty Ford Children’s Program model.
+Founded in 1948 and incorporated in 1950, Ascension Brighton Center for Recovery was one of America’s first addiction treatment hospitals.
+It’s founder, Harry Henderson, had much help and involvement in the establishment of the center from Bill Wilson, co-founder of Alcoholics Anonymous.
 Treatment is based on the belief that alcoholism is a physical, mental, and spiritual disease that can be treated with medical intervention, counseling and a strong spiritual life supported by 12-step programs.
-Brighton continues its legacy of help, hope and healing for individuals, families, and children through a variety of services including inpatient, outpatient, dual diagnosis, detox, and educational services.
-As part of its children’s program, it offers a 3-day Children’s Addiction Prevention Program, for children 7 to 12 years of age.
+For more than 60 years, Ascension Brighton Center for Recovery has been helping equip patients with the tools they need to live clean and sober lives.